HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.ssh.md

     ![File Open on a remote SSH host](/assets/ssh-open-folder-ijy86vez2h8m.png)

-From here, [[vs.1.7.#managing-extensions]] you want to use when connected to the host and start editing!
+From here, [managing-extensions](#managing-extensions) you want to use when connected to the host and start editing!

 > **Note:** On ARMv7l / ARMv8l `glibc` SSH hosts, some extensions may not work due to x86 compiled native code inside the extension.